BluePhoenix89/Projects/README.md

-# Seguimiento de autobuses mediante gps neo 6m y gsm SIM900a con arduino
+## Bus tracking using gps neo 6m and gsm SIM900a with arduino

-El proyecto se realizó con el propósito de rastrear autobuses de la Universidad de Ciencia y Tecnología de Jashore .
+Bus (vehicle) tracking system using GPS neo 6m, GSM SIM 900a, arduino and google maps.
+The Project was made for the purposes of bus tracking.

-Dispositivo utilizado
+## Device Used
-ArduinoUno
+* Arduino Uno
-GPS neo 6m
+* GPS neo 6m
-GSM SIM900a
+* GSM SIM900a
-barra de pan
+* Breadbard
-Algunos cables y
+* Some Cable wires &
-SIM de operador
+* Operator SIM

-Idiomas utilizados
+## Languages Used
-C++ para Arduino
+* C++ for Arduino
-Servidor PHP
+* PHP Backend
-Base de datos MySQL
+* MySQL Database
-javascript
+* JavaScript
-HTML5 y CSS3
+* HTML5 & CSS3
-API de mapas
+* MAP API